unovue/radix-vue/docs/content/components/slider.md

 # Slider

 <Description>
-A modal dialog that interrupts the user with important content and expects a response.
+An input where the user selects a value from within a given range.
 </Description>

 <HeroContainer>